zha0/fridumpX/README.md

 python3 -m install frida frida-tools

 ```

-More information on how to install Frida can be found [here](http://www.frida.re/docs/installation/)
+## FAQ

-For iOS, installation instructions can be found [here](http://www.frida.re/docs/ios/).
+* More information on how to install Frida can be found [here](http://www.frida.re/docs/installation/)

-For Android, installation instructions can be found [here](http://www.frida.re/docs/android/).
+* For iOS, installation instructions can be found [here](http://www.frida.re/docs/ios/).

-Note: On Android devices, make sure that the frida-server binary is running as root!
+* For Android, installation instructions can be found [here](http://www.frida.re/docs/android/).

-Any suggestions and comments are welcome!
+Any suggestions and comments are welcome! @unp4ck

 ### TODO